Grid, Cluster and Cloud Computing

 cluster build from all your individual VMs.

-new posts.
-As guests could upload images of large different sizes – the
+guests to publish new posts.
+As guests could upload images of large different

-guestbook app should handle image resizing (automatically) so that the image
+sizes – the guestbook app should handle image resizing (automatically) so that

 (around 128 pixels) as an icon.
 The original image is replaced in each post by